appbaseio/reactivesearch/content/docs/reactivesearch/vue/list/SingleList.md

 ```

 -   **transformData** `Function` [optional]
     allows transforming the data to render inside the list.
-You can change the order, remove, or add items, tranform their values with this method.
+You can change the order, remove, or add items, transform their values with this method.
 It provides the data as param which is an array of objects of shape { key: <string>, doc_count: <number> } and expects you to return the array of objects of same shape.

 ## Demo